Grassland Sedge

 Natural habitat:

-Found from coastal to montane regions in open grasslands, gumland scrub, clay pans, rocky areas, talus slopes, and other sparsely vegetated sites.
+Open grassland, gumland scrub, clay pans, talus slopes, rock outcrops and sparsely vegetated coastal to montane sites.

 Growing environment: